Home » Cryptocurrency Trading Guide

 Bitcoin is the first cryptocurrency created by an individual or group of individuals hiding under the pseudonym “Satoshi Nakamoto.”
 Any coin that is not Bitcoin is regarded as “Altcoin” which means Alternative Coin.

-Common cryptocurrency term
+Common cryptocurrency terms

 • ATH & ATL